-&lt;sup>3 Comprises of value adjustments on hedged bonds of £12 million, movements on foreign exchange translations of foreign debt of (£14) million and amortisation of issue costs, premiums and discounts of (£4) million.
+(1) Fair value adjustments on hedged bonds of £(12) million, foreign exchange translations of foreign debt of £14 million and amortisation of issues costs of £4 million.

-The closing value of net debt continues to include certain bonds which are reported at an amount of (£154) million (2022: £288 million loss) higher than their GBP-equivalent cash redemption value as a result of hedge accounting under IFRS, together with bond issuance/novation costs of (£14) million (2022: £23 million loss).
+The value of closing net debt continues to include certain bonds which are reported at an amount of £(156) million (2022: £(290) million lower) lower than their GBP-equivalent cash redemption value as a result of hedge accounting under IFRS, together with bond issuance/novation costs of £71 million (2022: £(66) million).
 In addition, where bonds are issued in currencies other than GBP, the Group has entered into foreign currency swaps to fix the GBP cash outflows on redemption.
 The impact of these swaps is not reflected in gross debt and would decrease GBP equivalent by £245 million (2022: £354 million), together with the RPI swap accretion of £807 million (2022: £726 million), both of which are included in nominal net debt.

-&lt;sup>4 Comprises of amortisation of issue costs, premiums and discounts of (£23) million, foreign exchange translations of foreign debt of (£270) million, fair value adjustments on hedged bonds of £331 million, accretion accruals of (£260) million and zero-coupon accruals of (£12) million.
+(2) Relates to amortisation of issue costs, premiums and discounts of £(17) million, foreign exchange translations of foreign debt of £(270) million, fair value adjustments on hedged bonds of £331 million, accretion accruals of £(260) million and zero-coupon accruals of £(12) million.